ros2/design/articles/cross_compilation_build_tools_design.md

 that would imply some performance degradation due to the virtualization layer that Docker employs on those platforms.

-We should determine a process for building an publishing the base ROS 2 Docker images for each platform.
+We should determine a process for building and publishing the base ROS 2 Docker images for each platform.
 Ideally a nightly job would publish an image built from source for the tip of master, but that might be not feasible depending on